June Faire 2026

 A Notice about Saturday Parking

-• 9 AM: Invocation Court for those wishing to participate in Championships.
-Meet at the Baronial Pavilion on the Field.
+• 9 AM: In the Van Zee: Invocation Court for those wishing to participate in Championships.
+The wedding of Stephen the Sinister and Helena the Small

-• 2 PM: Court on the Rapier field
+• 4:00 PM: Court on the Main Green Armored Field

-• 5 PM: Royal Court in the Van Zee building
+• 5:30 PM: Royal & Baronial Court in the Van Zee building

 Welcome (Chatelaine) Booth